Science: Triple Award

 Students will carry out 8 key practicals per science.
 At least 15% of the marks on the exam papers will be based on work done in these practicals.

 Exam content: 2 Biology papers, 2 Chemistry papers and 2 Physics papers - 1 hour 15 minutes per paper.
-Each paper is 16.7% of the final grade GCSE.
+Each paper is 50% of each final GCSE grade.